flonadb/flonadb/README.md

 path to the file as the value of an environment variable or a JVM system property named `FLONA_FILE_DB_CFG_LOCATION`.

 > [!NOTE]
-> The File Proxy Database supports runtime reloading of the database instance definition file, to enable this see
+> The File Proxy Database supports dynamic reloading of the database instance definition file, to enable this see
 > [File Proxy Database Configuration](#file-proxy-database-configuration)

 # Features
 ## Connection Pooling
-[Connection pooling](#https://en.wikipedia.org/wiki/Connection_pool) is an important feature that a modern application should use to improve performance.
+[Connection pooling](https://en.wikipedia.org/wiki/Connection_pool) is an important feature that a modern application should use to improve performance.
 Flona provides built-in connection pooling which is not enabled by default that way in case you're adding Flona to your existing client application with pooling already in use, you don't have to enable it.

-When using the [remote proxy database](#remote-proxy-database), it is **strongly** recommended to enable pooling on the Flona server because it greatly improves the performance of both the server and the client applications.
+When using the [Remote Proxy Database](#remote-proxy-database), it is **strongly** recommended to enable pooling on the Flona server because it greatly improves the performance of both the server and the client applications.
 Another benefit is that the server can serve multiple clients with few connections than they would all require in total to perform optimally.
 Imagine a database accessed by 10 different applications and each application has a connection pool